 Dell Inspiron i5577 – Best cheap laptop for Revit

-If you are looking to run more complex simulation and larger models in Revit, then you’ll need an even more powerful laptop.
+If you are looking to run the more complex simulations and larger models in Revit, then you’ll need an even more powerful laptop.
 And that is what you get with the Inspiron i5577 from Dell.

 Revit MEP and NavisWorks obviously require more computing power, and this model is one of the best cheap gaming laptops that has the configuration you need.
 I strongly recommend this machine for professionals on a budget that still want to run very large models without any lagging.